Gene Technology Bill

-The Gene Technology Bill is a proposed update to New Zealand’s regulations on genetic technologies, including genetic modification (GM) and gene editing.
+The Gene Technology Bill is a proposed update to New Zealand’s regulations on genetic technologies.
 It is intended to unlock innovation in agriculture, medicine, biotechnology, and pest control by enabling the safe use of gene technology and regulated organisms.

 What is gene technology?

-How can gene technology be used in the kiwifruit industry?
+How can gene technology be used in the horticulture industry?

-Traditional kiwifruit breeding is slow and expensive.
-It can take 15-20 years to develop a new variety from breeding to commercial release.
-Gene editing could support the kiwifruit industry through:
+Traditional plant breeding is slow and expensive.
+It can take 25 years to develop a new variety from breeding to commercial release.
+Gene editing may be able to support the horticulture industry through:

 - faster development of new cultivars